Vyvanse vs Adderall: What’s the Difference?

 Adderall and Vyvanse have both been clinically shown to provide relief from disruptive symptoms associated with Attention Deficit Hyperactivity Disorder (ADHD).
 According to multiple studies in the Journal of Attention Disorders, Clinical Drug Investigation, and JAMA Psychiatry, Adderall was found significantly effective for problems such as attention issues, hyperactive behavior, impulsivity issues & aggression.

-In a separate study published by Clinical Drug Investigations that compared Vyvanse against a placebo, both children and adults reported significant relief in treating their ADHD symptoms when taking it.
+In a separate study published by Clinical Drug Investigations that compared Vyvanse against a placebo, both children and adults reported significant relief in treating ADHD symptoms when taking it.
 When comparing how well these medications worked at preventing relapse of binge-eating disorder, only 3.7% of those using Vyvanse had a relapse – which is much lower than 32.1% who used placebos.
-It’s important to note, that medication works differently for each person so be sure you talk over all your options with your doctor before making any decisions regarding prescription medications.

 Will My Doctor Likely Prescribe Vyvanse or Adderall for Me?

-The decision of whether to prescribe Adderall or Vyvanse is based on the physician’s knowledge of the patient and the specific symptoms the physician is attempting to address.
+The decision of whether to prescribe Adderall or Vyvanse to treat ADHD is based on the physician’s knowledge of the patient and the specific symptoms the physician is attempting to address.
 Side effect profiles of drugs are also often considered by physicians before making a choice on which medications are going to be prescribed to a patient.

 In rare cases, there is a potential risk for heart attack or stroke with any type of stimulant medication.
 Physicians would consider the patient’s history and specific vulnerabilities before deciding which medication would be most appropriate.
-Both medications have similar interactions with other substances, so physicians typically review that list to determine which medication would be less likely to produce negative interactions.

 Can I Drink Alcohol While Taking Vyvanse or Adderall?